Peakboard/peakboard-templates.github.io/_templates/Doctors-office-patient-queue/en.md

 layout: article
 title: Patient organization in the medical practice
 description:
   - This dashboard was created in the context of the "WirVsVirus"(UsVsVirus)-Hackathon in March 2020 (wirvsvirushackathon.org) organized by the German government and seven social initiatives.
-A process was developed to not only better organize waiting times for patients, but also best possibly avoid mutual infection by moving the waiting rooms outside.
+A process was developed to not only better organize waiting times for patients, but also best possibly avoid mutual infection by moving the waiting rooms outside.Simply customize the dashboard according to your needs and with the data sources of your choice (e.g. Excel).
 lang: en
 weight: 1400
 isDraft: false